aaronjohn2/aaronjohn2.github.io/_posts/trading/2021-10-25-mental-analysis.md

 ### 9. Inference

-June 2021, I lost over 80% of my gains.
+On June 2021, I lost over 80% of my gains.
 How did I keep going after losing so much?
 - I had no choice
 - I had given too much time to Trading